shangll123/shangll123.github.io/index.md

 **About Me**:

+My name is Lulu Shang.
 I am a tenure-track assistant professor in the Department of Biostatistics at MD Anderson Cancer Center.
 I received my Ph.D. from the Department of Biostatistics at the University of Michigan, under supervision of Prof. [Xiang Zhou](http://xzlab.org), focusing on developing statistical methods for genetic and genomic datasets.
 I also worked closely with Prof. [Jennifer Smith](https://sph.umich.edu/faculty-profiles/smith-jennifer.html) in the Department of Epidemiology at the University of Michigan on large-scale quantitative trait mapping in African Americans in the GENOA study.
 Prior to that, I obtained my bachelor’s degree in Biology from the Zhiyuan Honored College at Shanghai Jiao Tong University.

 <hr/>